veasey/AudioFog/README.md

 ## Future Features

-- fix next and prev when already playing
+- scrubber not going to beginning on new track
-- add scrubber
+- fix scrubber styling
+- song name to be vertically aligned
+- test on firefox (as does not support mp3?)

 - Additional Track Info
   - share / embed button